PgDip Bar Practice

 Why choose Herts?

-• Professional accreditation: A internationally recognised master’s degree incorporating the vocational requirements for qualification as a Barrister of England and Wales
+• Professional accreditation: Approved by the Bar Standards Board (BSB) as an Authorised Education Training Organisation to deliver bar training (the vocational requirements for qualification as a Barrister of England and Wales).

-• Work-related learning: Real-life scenarios inform your teaching, and you will gain client-facing casework experience working in legal services within our award-winning pro-bono Law Clinic providing community-based legal services such as employment tribunals, FRU and Citizen Advice.
+• Work-related learning: Real-life scenarios inform your teaching, and you can gain client facing casework experience working in legal services within our award-winning pro-bono Law Clinic providing community-based legal services such as supporting solicitors in external charities for example the Shelter Court Scheme, advising and representing litigants in person, and attending prisons such as HMP The Mount to support prisoners with parole applications.

 Professional Accreditations